danchouzhou/danchouzhou.github.io/_posts/2022-10-31-ram-based-rootfs-server.md

 tags: [Debian, Linux]
 ---
 ## Background

+### Advantage
+- Ultra fast after boot
+- No need to consider about power failure
+- Great for experiment, you'll get a fresh OS after reboot
+- File based maintenance

+### Concern
+- Need lots of RAM
+- There is no error correction if you're using a consumer RAM

 ## Requirement
 - At least 1G disk to store boot files
 - At least 2G RAM to store rootfs, above 4G is recommend